 If you have heard about the Irish and English fascination with local chippers but never understood what the fuss is all about, you can now experience it for yourself.
 McGuiness is a traditional Dublin chipper, with the exception that it offers a vegan menu alongside its non-vegan menu.

-While the McGuiness burger has been getting some disappointing local reviews, other items such as their vegan chicken nuggets, vegan pizza, and especially their battered vegan sausage seem to be a hit!
+The vegan menu includes the McGuiness burger, vegan chicken nuggets, vegan pizza, battered vegan sausage and additional items that are quite a hit!
 They are open for dinner and late-night munching until 1 a.m. daily – which means you know where you can go when you get hungry after a night out.

 Address: 84 Camden Street Lower, Dublin.